-Details This charming little red slip bowl has had barbotine slip decoration carefully piped around the rim in the shape of leaves.
-There was much excitement one summer during excavations at Vindolanda Roman fort, when a near complete bowl similar to this was unearthed.
-What a special moment to discover something that has lain untouched for around 2000 years and to be able to feel the beauty of the ancient craftsmanship in your hand.
+This charming little red slip bowl has had barbotine slip decoration carefully piped around the rim in the shape of leaves.
+There was much excitement one summer during excavations at the Vindolanda Roman Fort when a near-complete bowl similar to this was discovered by a volunteer working on site.
+It was an extraordinary moment for the team of diggers to discover something that has lain untouched for around 2000 years and then to handle the almost perfect ancient bowl, feeling the beauty of the craftsmanship after all that time.

-This beautiful replica bowl has been crafted in the same style as the original bowl would have been, to give it that authentic look and feel.
+This beautiful replica bowl has been crafted in the same style as the original to give it that authentic look and feel.

-A form of the iconic Samian Ware, the originals would have been made in Gaul before being sent out to all the corners of the Roman Empire, where they would have been used to serve food.
+A form of the iconic Samian Ware, the originals would have been made in Gaul before being sent out to all the corners of the Roman Empire, where Roman civilians and soldiers would have used them to serve food.

 Terracotta and red slip finish

 As with all my Museum Quality Replicas, we have made this pot, as the original would have been, entirely by hand from natural clay and using replicas of the types of tool that the ancient makers would have used.
 As each pot varies, you may not receive the same cup in the image, but you can be sure that your pot will be one of a kind due to the variations caused by the firing process.